 @1728-1805.
 He was born to an influential Westmoreland family.

-He was posted captain on 6 April 1761, recommissioning the frigate Shannon 28 for the Mediterranean and returning from Gibraltar with a number of barbarous pirates as prisoners.
-He continued in the Channel until 1763, and after a period of unemployment recommissioned the Gibraltar 24 in February 1766, sailing for the Newfoundland station in June, and after returning home commissioning the Liverpool 28 in March 1767 and going out to the same station in May.
+After a period of unemployment Braithwaite joined the Gibraltar 24 in February 1766, sailing for the Newfoundland station in June, and after returning home he commissioned the Liverpool 28 in March 1767 and went out to the same station in May.
 He later commanded the Liverpool in the Mediterranean from April 1768 before paying her off in 1772.

-Removing to the Bienfaisant 64 in January 1781 in place of her distinguished commander, Captain John MacBride, he commanded her at the relief of Gibraltar on 12 April 1781, and at the Battle of the Doggersbank on 5 August 1781 where she suffered casualties of six men killed and twenty-one wounded.
-He left the vessel at the end of the year and did not see any further employment.
+Removing to the Bienfaisant 64 in January 1781 in place of her distinguished commander, Captain John MacBride, Braithwaite commanded her at the relief of Gibraltar on 12 April 1781, and at the Battle of the Doggersbank on 5 August 1781 where she suffered casualties of six men killed and twenty-one wounded.
+He left the vessel at the end of the year, and although it was advised that he would have the first line of battle ship available he did not enjoy any further employment.

 Braithwaite was advanced to flag rank on 21 September 1790, vice-admiral on 1 February 1793, and admiral on 14 February 1799.
 He died at Greenwich on 28 June 1805.